 From the memo: “The number of standard deviations used to formulate of the loss of load probability curve in the ORDC.”

 Discussion: The LOLP is determined by analyzing historic events defined as the difference between the hour-ahead forecasted reserves with the reserves that were available in Real-Time during the Operating Hour.
-Currently we use one Standard Deviation when calculating the LOLP.
+There are two different ways a Standard Deviation could be added, either by creating a multiplier for the standard deviation (sigma) component, or by shifting the average (mu) by a multiple of the standard deviation.

+Multiplier for Sigma

 Alternatives:

-Use One Standard Deviation (SD) – Current practice The rationale for retaining the current value is:
+Use One Standard Deviation (SD) (Current practice).
+The rationale for retaining the current value is:

 There is not clarity in what needs to be fixed or what goal is to be achieved by adjustment

-Increase SD – The rationale is:
+Increase SD .The rationale is:

 Shifts the slope of the curve to make it more gradual of a change between reserve levels.